 Movement also pumps fluid in and out of the joint space, which helps your knee stay healthy.
 When you don't move as much, you lose some of that natural pump action.

 The goal of physiotherapy is to make daily tasks and activities easier.
-For example, it may help with walking, going up stairs, or getting in and out of bed.
+For example, therapy may help with walking, going up stairs, or getting in and out of bed.